RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 ### Investigate list of DEGs - MAST

 Let's do two [UpSet R plot](https://github.com/hms-dbmi/UpSetR) (ie. ~Venn diagram) to investigate our list of DEGs, obj. = identify key marker gene of the phenotype, time-point specific and cell type specific:
-- For the *same cell type*: Input list of *up/down regulated genes at each time point*
+- For the *same cell type*: Input list of *up/down regulated genes at each time point* --> Can show key/stable deregulated genes = likely key genes explaining the phenotype
-- For the *same time point*: Input list of *up/down regulated genes in each cell type*
+- For the *same time point*: Input list of *up/down regulated genes in each cell type* --> Can show transcriptomic relationship between cell type; compensatory transcriptional effect

 ```bash
 conda activate deseq2